ljunggren/boozang-docs/README.md

 ## Extract data

-Note: For API versions of these actions check the API section.
+Note: For API versions of these actions, check the API section.

-This is used to extract data from the application window and put in a data vairable.
+This is used to extract data from the application window and to store in a data variable.

 ![extract-data](images/extract-data.png)

 ###### Default behavior

-When you add an extract data actionm you'll be prompted to select something from the application window.
+When you add an extract data action, you'll be prompted to select something from the application window.
 As you can see from the example, data is extracted the following way

 ```javascript
 $test.tmpValue=$element.innerText.trim()